Home

 could dance with girls and women could dance with

 women!?
-Thus, there was a double, illegal, discriminatory
+Thus, there was a double, illogical, discriminatory

-gathering at diverse and mixed places like The Stonewall Inn which,
+gathering at diverse and mixed places like The STONEWALL Bar & Dance Club

 to many of the teenagers then, was the first place where we